wstalcup/wstalcup.github.io/Chapter-29-A-New-Home-A-New-Journey.md

 ---
 layout: page
-title: Chapter 28 - The Storm Priestess
+title: Chapter 29 - A New Home, A New Journey
-permalink: /novel/28/
+permalink: /novel/29/
 comments: true
 ---